frankbria/email-assistant/README.md

 - `OPENAI_API_MODEL`: OpenAI model to use (e.g., `gpt-3.5-turbo`)
 - `USE_AI_CONTEXT`: set to `true` to enable AI-based classification; set to `false` (or omit) to use rule-based
 - `USE_AI_SUMMARY`: set to `true` to enable AI-based summary generation; set to `false` (or omit) to use rule-based
+- `USE_AI_ACTIONS`: set to `true` to enable AI-powered action suggestions; set to `false` (or omit) to use rule-based strategies
 - `NEXT_PUBLIC_API_BASE`: base URL of the FastAPI backend

+## 🎯 Action Suggestions

+The assistant suggests relevant actions for each email task based on its content and context.
+This can be powered by either:

+1. **AI-based suggestions** (when `USE_AI_ACTIONS=true`):
+   - Uses OpenAI to analyze email content and context
+   - Generates contextually relevant actions (e.g., "Schedule Meeting" for calendar requests)
+   - Falls back to rule-based if AI is unavailable

+2. **Rule-based suggestions** (default):
+   - Uses predefined strategies based on email context
+   - Provides common actions like Reply, Forward, Archive
+   - Ensures at least 2-3 relevant actions per task

+Each task will always have 2-3 suggested actions, regardless of the suggestion method used.

 ## 🧪 Testing Instructions